 I have caddied in PGA and Canadian PGA tour events.

 To this day, I am still grinding every single night.

 I am a coach.

 Just a regular dude born in the Rocky Mountains of Colorado, United States in 1975.
-I grew up always feeling more like the coach than the player; I felt more as a ‘coach’ at heart.
+I grew up always feeling more like the coach than the player; I felt more as a ‘coach’ in my heart.
 It showed at home, in school, on sports teams & at work that I loved being in a leadership role and motivating those around me to see themselves as extraordinary as I saw them.

 At a very early age, I became fascinated by the human mind and that “voice” in your head.
 For those of you who have practiced yoga or played golf – you know exactly what voice I’m talking about!

-I studied Human Communication at Arizona State University in the late 1990’s, and for the past 20+ years, I have never stopped learning about intra-personal communication – or “self-talk”.
+I studied Architecture & Human Communication at Arizona State University in the late 1990’s, and for the past 20+ years, I have never stopped learning about intra-personal communication – or “self-talk”.
 My education of the mind was further expanded during my work at Landmark Education.